frenchie68/Z79Forth/README.md

 79-STANDARD implementation and the REL-ANS94 has the ANS flavor.

 ## Building the Platform
 A kit is being put together.
-The estimated marker size is about 50 units.
+The estimated market size is about 50 units.
 A PCB is being designed but this is a slow process and financial constraints also set an upper limit on how fast things can progress.